 A beautiful book that instills the real meaning of Christmas through the eyes of Santa Claus.
 A brother and sister take a stroll through their town on Christms eve, excitedly discussing all the possible presents Santa could be delivering later that night.
 By chance, they spy Santa slipping into a church and kneeling at the altar.
 The children take pause and think about Jesus on this very special holiday.

 Santa's parents loved their baby unconditionally despite some quite unusual qualities he displayed from the very beginning.
 Looking back, his destiny to become Santa was really quite clear.
 The baby had a deep, booming voice, loved to give his toys away to other children, and had a strange obsession with chimneys.

 The Lollipop Book Club is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-A big part of Christmas magic is the anticipation of Santa sliding down the chimney with a bag full of presents.
+A big part of Christmas magic is the anticipation of Santa sliding down the chimney with a bag full of presents, each one carefully handcrafted by a group of elves.
 The outrageous idea that one jolly fellow flies around the world in one night adds to his mystical persona.
-This list of recommended Santa books children will add a lot of joy to the season.
+This list of recommended Santa books for children will add a lot of joy to the season.

 The Christmas holiday season is filled with frenzy.
 Shopping, family gatherings, church services, school holiday concerts, parties with friends and family, and so much more.
-Baking Christmas cookies is always a favorite tradition, too, so add a few children's books about the gingerbread man for some extra fun.
+Baking gingerbread cookies and decorating them with with festive icing and sprinkles is always a favorite tradition, too,

 Don't forget to slow down and appreciate quality time with your children.
 Light a fire in the fireplace, grab a plate of Christmas cookies and snuggle up with your kiddos.
-Reading kids' books about Santa is a wonderful way to nurture the spirit of Christmas with your family.
+Reading together is a wonderful way to nurture the spirit of Christmas with your family.